craigcoles/dem-cards/readme.md

 ## Run

-Once you have run `npm install` you are ready to play dem cards
+Once you have run `npm install`, you are ready to play dem cards

     nodemon -e js,css,html,ejs